-Colebrook Offshore enlisted the expertise of their sister company, Offshore Operations (OOL) to complete the inspection.
-With more than 15 years’ experience completing vessel inspections within the offshore renewables market, OOL was ideally suited to complete this vital scope of work.
+CSO Shipbrokers enlisted the expertise of their sister company, Offshore Engineering Solutions (OES) to complete the inspection.
+With more than 15 years’ experience completing vessel inspections within the offshore renewables market, OES was ideally suited to complete this vital scope of work.

-Following receipt of the request, one of OOL’s AVI-accredited Master Mariners, based close to the vessel’s location in Montrose, was mobilised to carry out the inspection.
+Following receipt of the request, one of OES’ AVI-accredited Master Mariners, based close to the vessel’s location in Montrose, was mobilised to carry out the inspection.

 Within less than two days, the inspection had been carried out and the information was uploaded to eCMID, with the final information being passed to the end client within four days.

-“The work carried out by Colebrook Offshore and Offshore Operations was completed within a tight timescale, enabling us to ensure a continuation of service for our valued clients.
+“The work carried out by CSO Shipbrokers and Offshore Engineering Solutions was completed within a tight timescale, enabling us to ensure a continuation of service for our valued clients.

 “Their professionalism and expertise has been evident throughout, particularly their invaluable guidance and experience handling contract negotiations, which allowed our teams to concentrate on operations and project planning.
 We look forward to working with both companies on projects in the future.”Peter jORGENSEN Managing director of CPower